 When you install EndNote on a Mac it won't fill the screen when it first opens.
 Look for the EndNote toolbar across the top of your screen and click on 'File' and 'New' to create a library file to store your references.
 This will then fill your screen and you are ready to start adding references.
 See the box below for important guidance on where to store your library.

-Store your EndNote library and data folder on your computer's local hard drive, such as in Documents or on the Desktop.
+Store your EndNote library and data folder on your computer's local hard drive.
 Avoid cloud-based services such as OneDrive, iCloud and Drop-box.
+Ensure your chosen location is not automatically backed up to the cloud.

 When you use Desktop EndNote, especially when inserting references in Word documents, it constantly reads and writes information back to your EndNote library.
 If you use your files on a cloud-based location, such as OneDrive or iCloud, this means your library can become corrupted over time.